-As far as winter in Wyoming goes, this winter has not been that bad.
-We’ve seen lots of sunshine, warmer temps, and so much snow has already melted!
-It would be easy for us to run headlong into spring and forget that we still have some winter left.
-Ahh.
-Wait.
-We do have winter left.
-That means we may still face some winter perils to our homes and businesses.
-Actually, there are three major concerns for all of us that we could still have to deal with and they are: (drum roll please) freezing pipes or downspouts, water damage from melting roof snow, and smoke damage from our wood stoves and fireplaces.
+As far as winter in Wyoming goes, this winter has been relatively easy!
+We’ve seen lower snow levels on the valley floor, while the mountains are experiencing average snow pack.
+It would be easy for Wyoming locals to run headlong into spring and forget that we still have some winter left.
+And, this may mean there still is opportunity for facing some winter perils to our homes and businesses.
+Actually, there are three major concerns for all of us that we could still have to deal with and they may be: freezing pipes or downspouts, water damage from melting roof snow, and smoke damage from our wood stoves and fireplaces.

 Frozen downspouts can be an issue during our unpredictable thaws.
 If your downspouts or gutters are dammed with ice and we have one of our beautiful clear winter days which results in some thawing, the water in our gutters and the melt from the roof will have no place to go.
 Often the result is a back up which will find the easiest way in and will result in water stains inside.
 Most often these stains will be visible in the corners where ceiling meets wall.
 Sometimes this water will run a seam or a rafter and present in a straight line from the outside wall across the ceiling.
 The real damager here is what leaks down into the wall cavity.
 Again, this can lead to a hidden mold issue or rot.
 This can also cause damage under windows which become covered by snow and ice.